Ukrainian Wedding With A Very Personal Touch

 This was a very special joint effort of love and creativity, to be part of such a beautiful project.

-Even the Father of the Bride couldn’t resist all the fun we had, and joined in to offer his talent in making few of these as well.
+Even the Father of the Bride couldn’t resist all the fun we had and joined in to offer his talent in making a few of these as well.

-All the pews of the center isle of the church were adorned by hand embroidered scarfs with traditional Ukrainian cross-stitch geometric design, in shades of blue embroidery flows on white linen.
+All the pews of the center aisle of the church were adorned by hand-embroidered scarfs with traditional Ukrainian cross-stitch geometric design, in shades of blue embroidery floss on white linen.
 Stunning!

 The Bridal Party was traveling to church and to the reception in this specious Party Bus,

 As the Newlyweds exited the church after the wedding ceremony, the chauffeur of the Party Bus greeted them with this elegantly displayed bottle of chilled Champagne.
 Very thoughtful and gracious of him, to say the least.

 These are the gorgeous 5 feet tall centerpieces on each table at the reception hall.
 They were carefully and thoughtfully designed by the Bride and prepared by her florist.

 The very tall crystal vases were filled with blossoming Cherry branches, surrounded at the base by luscious White Hydrangea blooms, and illuminated by hanging tea lights.

 The Bride and the Groom decided on a Sweetheart Table for themselves, rather than having the traditional long table shared with the Bridal Party.